Is your activewear slowing you down?

 - There are no negative side-effects from wearing them.

 Some of the leading manufacturers of compression clothing are only too happy to offer studies that prove the benefits of their products.
-This seems fair enough, and even appears to be genuine research not paid propaganda in some cases.
+This seems fair enough, and even appears to be genuine research in some cases, rather than premeditated propaganda.

 Take SKINS for example, I've been brand-loyal to SKINS for years now and I can't fault them, they are comfortable, I love how they look and I offer them no extra care when throwing them in the wash with my other dirty clothing.
 On the SKINS website you will find 12 scholarly studies pointing to various areas of benefit their clothing offers, from athletic performance to avoiding DVT during air travel.
 According to SKINS their products (and all reputable brands of compression clothing) offers proven: